 Here are 5 campaign ideas that you can use for cart recovery:-

-- Sending Abandon Cart Reminders – If your customer visits your website, adds a product in the cart and leaves without making a purchase, you can start off by sending a notification right away after wait for first 15-30 minutes.
+If your customer visits your website, adds a product to the cart, and leaves without making a purchase, you can start off by sending a notification right away after wait for the first 15-30 minutes.
 This notification should be like a reminder.
 For example – “Hey Adam!
 You just left a pair of trousers in your cart”.
 Adding the name of the user while sending adds more personalization and it can adhere to create an action and that is ‘purchase’.
 You can also add an image of the product he had added in the cart.
 This can be easily implemented through PushEngage Abandon Cart Push Notification.

-- Building up Confidence through Social Proof– Gain the confidence of your user by convincing him the benefits he will reap when he makes the purchase happen.
-Sharing the feedback or reviews of the product chosen by them can do the help.
+Gain the confidence of your user by convincing him of the benefits he will reap when he makes the purchase happen.
+Sharing the feedback or reviews of the product chosen by them can do help.
 It will be a reference to a new user and will help to make a decision whether to buy it or not.
 You can send web push notifications after 15 minutes like “5 more people bought the same product.
 Look at what they have to say!”
-Adding a button which redirects them to the content or a blog which shows user reviews and why other bought the product can ease your effort.
-Again, this is possible through using PushEngage Autoresponders
+Adding a button that redirects them to the content or a blog that shows user reviews and why others bought the product can ease your effort.
+Again, this is possible through using PushEngage Autoresponders.

-- Send them Offers – Building a new customer and re-engaging an older one is not an easy task.
+Building a new customer and re-engaging an older one is not an easy task.
 You can send them compelling offers like Cash Back on check out, Discounts, Buy 1 Get 1 Free to complete the purchase.
-Send these shortly after they add the item to cart.
+Send these shortly after they add the item to the cart.

-- Show the Urgency – Limited time sales convert well, as that brings the user on the fence to make a decision.
+Limited-time sales convert well, as that brings the user on the fence to make a decision.
 You can use specific words that words like “Hurry Up!
 Only Two Left in Stock” while sending notifications to show the urgency.
-This can ignite to an immediate action if the user really wants to make a purchase.
-You can also try sending coupons for a limited time like “Use Code BF60 get 60% off- valid for next 20 minutes”.
+This can ignite an immediate action if the user really wants to make a purchase.
+You can also try sending coupons for a limited time like “Use Code BF60 get 60% off- valid for next 20 minutes".

-- Payment Option as CTA Buttons – As per records, 6% did not find a payment option that fits their needs.
+As per records, 6% did not find a payment option that fits their needs.
 With PushEngage you can add two Call To Action Buttons which can redirect users to different pages.
 With an image of an item they left in the cart you can send them payment options.
-One can redirect them to where they can use their cards and other which allows them to pay at the time of shipment.
+One can redirect them to where they can use their cards and others which allows them to pay at the time of shipment.
 You can also ask for their preferred payment option if necessary.
-On giving multiple payment options customer might consider completing the purchase.
+On giving multiple payment options customers might consider completing the purchase.